jnilson4/P10Scorecard2.0/README.md

 # P10Scorecard2.0
-This project is a scorecard for Phase 10.
-It is still under development and some functions do not work properly yet.
+Phase 10 Scorecard that is used to keep score for the card game Phase 10.